 To improve integrated pest management (IPM) tactics, access to different knowledge on insect-plant interactions including insect pest bioecology, population fluctuations and types of pest damage, and economic losses is incredibly desirable.
-Enhancing information about pest's status and different ecological factors related on them will leads to more successful and safer pest control (Flint & van den Bosch, 2012).
+Enhancing information about pest's status and different ecological factors related to them will lead to more successful and safer pest control (Flint & van den Bosch, 2012).